 Loopholes in the $10 off/month promotion

-- High rewards-earning rates: Getting 4 points per dollar spent on gas and groceries, and 3 points per dollar spent on dining is very appealing, and a high rate among no-annual-fee rewards cards.
-If you spend the same amount as the average household on groceries—about $378 per month, according to the Bureau of Labor Statistics—you have the potential to earn $15 back just from grocery spending every month.
+- High rewards-earning rates: Getting 4% back on gas and groceries, and 3% back on dining is very appealing, and a high rate among no-annual-fee rewards cards.
+If you spend the same amount as the average household on groceries—about $387 per month, according to the Bureau of Labor Statistics—you have the potential to earn a bit more than $15 back just from grocery spending every month.
 If you also use the card for gas and dining, you can tack on even more rewards.

-- Cellphone bill savings that add up: The 2 points per $1 earned on Verizon purchases can effectively serve as a discount on subsequent monthly bills if you set up auto pay on the card.
+- Cellphone bill savings that add up: The 2% back earned on Verizon purchases can effectively serve as a discount on subsequent monthly bills.
+If you set up auto pay on the card you will save an additional $10 per month per line.
 This can be significant if you have multiple phone lines and/or other services like Fios bundled in.
-For instance, on a $300 per month bill, you’d earn the equivalent of $6 off just for paying it (and that doesn’t include the other Verizon Dollars earned in other categories).
+For instance, on a $300 per month bill, you’d earn the equivalent of $16 off just for paying it ($6 in cash back and $10 off for auto pay) and that doesn’t include the other Verizon Dollars earned in other categories.